 5. Retention and Archival Policies

 Data retention requirements complicate legacy migrations significantly.
 Different data types have varying retention periods like financial records for seven years, medical records decades longer.
-Additionally, legacy systems mixed retention requirements together.
+Legacy systems mixed retention requirements together.
 Modern platforms need proper archival strategies to separate active data from historical records.
 Organizations must comply with both retention minimums and deletion maximums simultaneously.

 Modern Target Platforms for Legacy Data